piku235/JungiThemeBundle/Resources/doc/fundamental-things.md

     /**
      * Returns the unique theme name
      *
-     * A theme name should be as simple as possible so e.g. "footheme", "bar-theme".
+     * A theme name should be as simple as possible e.g. "footheme", "bar-theme".
      *
      * @return string
      */